Carla Bartheel

-Carla Bartheel (born Charlotte Franziska Johanna Barthel, 5 July 1902 – 28 December 1983) was a German film actress and photographer.
+Carla Bartheel (born Charlotte Franziska Johanna Barthel; 5 July 1902 – 28 December 1983) was a German film actress and photographer.

 Biography

 Carla Bartheel was born Charlotte Franziska Johanna Barthel on 5 July 1902.
 She took acting and singing lessons and planned to train as a dancer, but a cardiac defect prevented this, and led her to acting.

 She made her film debut in Addio giovinezza!
 (1927), starring Walter Slezak, Elena Sangro, and Carmen Boni.
+Several other silent films soon followed.
 That same year, she played supporting roles in A Girl of the People, the anti-abortion film Children's Souls Accuse You, and Herkules Maier.

 She is perhaps best known for her roles in Todessturz im Zirkus Cesarelli (1927), Die weiße Sonate (1928), and The Hound of the Baskervilles (1929).
 Her last film appearance was in the Nazi propaganda film Hans Westmar (1933).

 After Bartheel retired from acting, she traveled throughout Europe as a photographer.
 She published two books containing her photographs, Abenteuer an der Eismeerstraße (1939) and Unter Sinai-Beduinen und Mönchen.
 Eine Reise (1943).

 Bartheel died on 28 December 1983 in West Berlin.